BurstProject/burstcoin/README.md

 ```

 The MariaDB installation will also install HeidiSQL, a gui tool to administer MariaDb.
-Use it to connect to the newly created mariaDb server and create a new DB called 'burstwallet'.
+Use it to connect to the newly created mariaDb server and create a new DB called `burstwallet`.

 ###### Firebird (alternative to MariaDb)